Pendennis Club: The Old Fashioned Whisky Cocktail

-The other known candidate, Tom Bullock (1872-1964), was a Louisville native who went to work at the club as a bartender in about 1892 and, by 1917, had become the head bartender at the St. Louis Country Club.
-While there, he published The Ideal Bartender in 1917 with an Old Fashioned recipe that calls for bourbon.
-Bullock's prowess as a bartender is attested in a glowing introduction by George Herbert Walker–ancestor to U.S. Presidents George H. W. Bush and George W. Bush.
+The other known candidate, Tom Bullock (1872–1964), was a Louisville native who went to work at the club as a bartender in about 1892 and, by 1917, had become the head bartender at the St. Louis Country Club.
+While there, he published The Ideal Bartender in 1917 with an Old Fashion Cocktail [sic] recipe, though with no mention of the Pendennis Club.